-- two days to six months of jail, which we can usually get suspended
+- two days to six months in jail, which we can usually get suspended

 Penalties for second or third DUIs are harsher, including mandatory jail time, higher fines, lengthy alcohol education programs, and required ignition interlock devices in your vehicle.
 And California DUIs causing injury or death are felonies, which carry prison sentences.

-If you're arrested for driving under the influence of drugs or alcohol in Rancho Cucamonga, you will likely be booked at the West Valley Detention Center, located at 9500 Etiwanda Ave.
+If you are arrested for driving under the influence of drugs or alcohol in Rancho Cucamonga, you will likely be booked at the West Valley Detention Center, located at 9500 Etiwanda Ave.